 In some counties, San Diego included, the court sets automatic status conference hearings to try to keep tabs on the progress of each case.

 This typically gives ample time to take care of the financial disclosures, work out the terms of the agreement, and submit a judgment to the court.

-But depending on the timing and how the judge in the department where your case is assigned, it may be necessary for someone to attend the FRC.
+But depending on the timing (and the particular judge in the department where your case is assigned), it may be necessary for someone to attend the FRC.

 Technically, the court requires all parties and their attorneys (if represented) to attend each FRC, but in mediation cases, if an appearance is necessary, usually only one of the parties or the mediator (Michael) need attend in order to let the court know the status of the case.